quicwg/quic-v2/draft-ietf-quic-v2.md

 # Introduction

-QUIC {{QUIC}} has numerous extension points, including the version number that occupies the second through fifth byte of every long header (see
+QUIC {{QUIC}} has numerous extension points, including the version number that occupies the second through fifth bytes of every long header (see
 {{?RFC8999}}).
 If experimental versions are rare, and QUIC version 1 constitutes the vast majority of QUIC traffic, there is the potential for middleboxes to ossify on the version bytes always being 0x00000001.